GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 </pre></code>
 </p>
 </details>

 <details>
-<summary>Create and Publish Request for a 'SOLICITATION' Opportunity with attachments/links related to a 'PRESOL' notice_v2</summary>
+<summary>Create and Publish Request to submit a modification to the 'SOLICITATION' Opportunity published in the above example by providing the parent opportunity Id</summary>
 <p>
 <code><pre>
 {
     "data": {
         "type": "o",
         "solicitationNumber": "test-12345457",
-        "title": "Test Create and Publish SOL notice", "organizationId": "100186612",
+        "title": "Test Create and Publish API to submit modification to a SOL notice", "organizationId": "100186612",
         "classificationCode": "1260",
         "naics": [